WES School Clubs and Activities

 Sandy Springs Mission

-Sponsor: Zhenia Ingram
+Sponsor: Ms. Ingram (Parent Liaison)

-Meeting Days: Monday and Thursday
+Meeting Days: Monday and Thursday - After School

 As a faith-based nonprofit organization, the Sandy Springs Mission comes alongside parents and public schools to provide vital academic and character-building programming.
 We’re investing in the future of our community, one student at a time.